-Are you a part of or interested in the growing culture of game development?
-Does neural networking, machine learning and game development invoke excitement and curiosity in you?
+Are you a part of or interested in the growing culture of game design education?
+Do neural networking, machine learning, and video game development invoke excitement and curiosity in you?
 Are you passionate about creating technology to support human and social good?

-Our game development minor offers students a multi-disciplinary foundation in game design, drawing, animation and programming.
-Students will have the opportunity to create a game from scratch, testing both their coding and creative storytelling skills, whether it’s a computer game or phone app.
+Our video game design program offers students a multi-disciplinary foundation in designing games through the creative and technical aspects of drawing, animation, interactive media, project management, and game programming.
+Prospective video game designers will have the opportunity to create a game from scratch, testing their coding and creative storytelling skills, whether a computer game or phone app.

 Women are welcome here!
-We have a strong female core in computer science and information technology.
-As a woman, you will have support and enjoy fun activities in our on-campus chapter of Digital Eve.
+We have a strong female core in computer sciences and information technology.
+As a woman, students will have support and enjoy fun activities in our on-campus chapter of Digital Eve.
 Additionally, we are a member of the National Center for Women in Technology.
-This organization recognizes and supports women in computer science and information technology through scholarships and other programs.
+This organization recognizes and supports women in computer sciences, game design, computer software development, and information technology through scholarships and other programs.
 If you are a woman who codes, Goshen College is the place to be!

 After graduating from Goshen in 2008 with a math and computer science degree, Jason Yoder earned a doctorate at Indiana University Bloomington--and plays for a professional Ultimate Frisbee team, the Indianapolis AlleyCats.